geekinglcq/Buy2Die/Demand&Design.md

 ###Shipping Address table
 1. Address ID
-2. Country
-3. Province
-4. City
-5. Full Address
+2. Full Address
-6. Postal code
+3. Postal code
-7. Tel
+4. Tel
-8. Consumer ID
+5. Consumer ID

 ## User Flow
 1. Access main page without login, just two button in this page, one for login and one for registering.